 The basilica is truly impressive and there are many medieval pieces of arts, e.x.
 Pieta or The Beautiful Madonna of Gdansk.
 We also get to admire the copy of The Last Judgment Triptych by Hans Memling (the original is kept in Gdansk National Museum).

 The most remarkable historical treasure in St Mary's Cathedral is three-storey astronomical clock created in 1470 by German clockmaker Hans Düringer.
 The astronomical clock reaches whopping 14 metres!
 In 2018 the clock was reconstructed and there’s a moving display.
-If we can, we should visit the cathedral around noon.
+If you can, visit the cathedral around noon.
 At 11:55 AM there’s an 8-minute long show - figures theatre displaying religious events with music.

 When we are in St Mary's Church, we should head to the tower from which we get to admire the spectacular panorama of Gdansk city.
 Beware - there are over 400 steps leading to the top of the tower.

-St. Mary's Basilica is open for tourists all year round, but it’s not allowed to do sightseeing during the mass.
+St. Mary's Basilica is open for tourists all year round.
+Entry is free but it’s not allowed to do sightseeing during the mass.

-Adult admission ticket to the tower costs 6 PLN.
+Adult admission ticket to the tower costs 16 PLN (2024).
+To get to the top you'll need to climb about 400 steps.
 The tower opening hours vary according to the season:

 Dlugie Pobrzeze is a waterside promenade which runs along western Motlawa river embankment.